Mrnikbobjeff/G-GQ/README.md

 ## 3. Interpreter

+We first implemented the naïve brute-force version propsed on the task sheet (see [cd1ea9ba](https://github.com/Mrnikbobjeff/G-GQ/commits/cd1ea9baaa6da81fdab6561bae629759cf680689)).
+We've then refined it by filtering invalid matchings as soon as they break one of the queried edges.

 Intuition: Given a `host` and a `query` graph, generate all type-matching mappings between the vertices of `host` and the vertices of `query`.
 Ensure queried edges are present in the `host` graph incrementally by checking once both sides are mapped.